Generic Name: phendimetrazine (fen di MEH tra zeen)

 How should I take phendimetrazine?

-Do not stop using phendimetrazine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using this medicine.
+Do not stop taking this medicine suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 See also: Dosage Information (in more detail)